godeploy/AZ103/Lab 8 Lab 1/README.md

-# Deployment of a Windows VM with SSMS
+# Deployment of 3 Windows VMs 1vNET

 This template allows you to deploy 3 VMs called myVM1 myVM2 myVM3, they are linked to a custom VM extention that will deploy IIS and a test page to each vm